Andong Song

-Andong "Misha" Song (宋安東; born January 31, 1997) is a Chinese former ice hockey player.
-Song is notable for being the first Mainland Chinese-born hockey player to be drafted in the National Hockey League (NHL).
-Song was drafted in the sixth round, 172nd overall in the 2015 NHL Entry Draft by the New York Islanders.
+Andong Song (宋安東; born January 31, 1997), also known as Misha Song, is a Chinese former ice hockey player.
+Song is notable for being the first mainland Chinese-born hockey player to be drafted in the National Hockey League (NHL).
+Song was drafted in the sixth round, 172nd overall in the 2015 NHL entry draft by the New York Islanders.
 Further Chinese-born players selected in the NHL Draft include Kevin He in 2024 and Haoxi Wang in 2025.

 Early and personal life

 Song was born in Beijing, the son of Yu Song and Bei Gao, before moving to Oakville, Ontario at age 10, and he became a fan of the Ottawa Senators.

 Playing career

 As a child, Song played in the Beijing International Ice Hockey League (BIIHL) minor league.
-When selected by the Islanders in the 2015 NHL Entry Draft, Song played for the Lawrenceville School in New Jersey followed by a postgraduate year at Phillips Academy, Andover in Massachusetts.
+When selected by the Islanders in the 2015 NHL entry draft, Song played for the Lawrenceville School in New Jersey followed by a postgraduate year at Phillips Academy, Andover in Massachusetts.

 He played two seasons in the United States Hockey League (USHL) with the Madison Capitols after he was selected 160th overall in the 2016 USHL Entry Draft by the club before committing to play collegiate hockey at Cornell University of the ECAC from the 2018–19 season.